 The current influenza surveillance data should be interpreted with caution as the ongoing COVID-19 pandemic have influenced to varying extents health seeking behaviours, staffing/routines in sentinel sites, as well as testing priorities and capacities in Member States.
 The various hygiene and physical distancing measures implemented by Member States to reduce SARS-CoV-2 virus transmission have likely played a role in reducing influenza virus transmission.
-Globally, influenza activity remains low but continued to increase especially in the temperate zones of the northern hemisphere.
-In several countries influenza activity reached the levels seen this time of year in pre-COVID-19 period.
-In the temperate zones of the northern hemisphere, influenza activity although still low starts appeared to increase in some countries with detections of mainly influenza A (H3N2) viruses and in China B-Victoria lineage viruses.
-In North America, influenza virus detections of predominately A(H3N2) among the subtyped increased and hospitalizations are increasing but remains low overall.
-RSV activity decreased in the USA and Canada.
-In Europe, influenza activity continued to increase.
+Globally, influenza activity remained low and appeared to decrease.
+In some countries influenza activity reached the levels seen this time of year in pre-COVID-19 period.
+In the temperate zones of the northern hemisphere, influenza activity although still low appeared to increase in some countries with detections of mainly influenza A (H3N2) viruses and in China B-Victoria lineage viruses.
+In North America, influenza virus detections were predominately A(H3N2) among those detected and subtyped.
+Influenza detections remained low compared to similar periods in past seasons (except 2020-2021).
+RSV activity continued to decrease in the USA and Canada.
+In Europe, influenza activity appeared to decrease.
 Influenza A(H3N2) predominated.
 In East Asia, influenza activity continued on an increasing trend in China, while influenza illness indicators and activity remained low in the rest of the subregion.
 Influenza B-Victoria lineage viruses predominated.
-In the Caribbean and Central American countries, influenza A(H3N2) and B virus detections increased in some countries.
-In tropical South America, influenza A(H3N2) detections increased overall.
-Severe acute respiratory infection (SARI) levels were reported at extraordinary levels in Bolivia (Plurinational State).
-In tropical Africa, overall influenza activity continued on a decreasing trend, with both influenza A and B detected.
-In Southern Asia, influenza virus detections of predominately influenza A(H3N2) increased overall, although decreasing in a few countries.
+In Western Asia and Northern Africa, continuous influenza transmission has been reported in some countries.
+In the Caribbean and Central American countries, some influenza activity was reported with influenza A(H3N2) predominating.
+In tropical South America, influenza A(H3N2) detections remained elevated.
+Severe acute respiratory infection (SARI) levels were above the epidemic threshold in some countries.
+In tropical Africa, overall influenza activity continued on a decreasing trend.
+In Southern Asia, influenza virus detections of predominately influenza A(H3N2) increased overall, although several countries are reporting already declining influenza activity trends.
 In South East Asia, sporadic influenza detections were reported in the Philippines.
-In the temperate zones of the southern hemisphere, influenza activity remained low overall, although increased detections of influenza A (H3N2) were reported in temperate South America.
+In the temperate zones of the southern hemisphere, influenza activity remained low overall, although increased detections of influenza A (H3N2) were reported in some countries in temperate South America.